MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Assign-licenses-to-population.md

 ### Users can view their subscription status

-Workplace Analytics processes data only for users who have been assigned Workplace Analytics licenses.
-If you are an Office 365 user, you can determine whether you've been assigned a Workplace Analytics license by completing the following steps.
+Office 365 users might want to find out whether their collaboration data is being processed.
+First, they should know that Workplace Analytics processes data only for users who've been assigned Workplace Analytics licenses.
+Next, they need to determine whether they have a license.
+They can determine this by completing the following steps.

+#### To find out if I have a Workplace Analytics license

 **Role:** Office 365 user

 1. Open the [Office 365 portal](https://portal.office.com).
 2. Sign in to your Office 365 account.
 3. View your account settings.
 4. Open the **Subscriptions** page.
-If you are a licensed user, "Workplace Analytics" appears as one of your Office 365 subscriptions.
+If you've been assigned a Workplace Analytics license, "Workplace Analytics" appears as one of your Office 365 subscriptions.
+This means that your data is being processed.

 ## Video: Assign licenses